 As part of the Commission on Political Reform, BPC hosted a “Women as Leaders” forum featuring former Senators Olympia Snowe and Blanche Lincoln, former Secretary Ann Veneman, and former White House Budget Director Alice Rivlin.

-The Bipartisan Policy Center Housing Commission hosted a regional forum in Dallas, TX.
-The forum explored pressing issues in housing today - homeownership and the 30-year fixed-rate mortgage, housing finance reform, and expanding the affordable housing supply with the Low-Income Housing Tax Credit - and featured both keynote remarks and panel discussions by key members of Congress and leaders in the housing industry.
+The BPC Housing Commission hosted a regional forum in Los Angeles, CA. The forum explored pressing issues in housing today – demographic trends impacting housing markets, efforts to link housing and healthcare to serve the most vulnerable, access to credit for perspective homebuyers, and efforts to incentivize the adoption of energy efficiency measures in housing - and featured both keynote remarks and panel discussions by key members of Congress and leaders in the housing industry.

 BPC and the Campaign Finance Institute (CFI) held a discussion on research priorities for the study of money in politics.
 BPC and CFI recently convened a working group of prominent scholars to recommend research priorities for the field.
 A series of papers on the state of campaign finance research, authored by members of the working group, will be published in the Fall edition of The Forum: A Journal of Applied Research in Contemporary Politics.

 BPC and Intel Corporation hosted a forum to explore the potential for big data innovation to improve homeland security, current and future challenges to overcome, and policy principles that will encourage innovation while safeguarding privacy and security in our increasingly connected society.
 This event is part of the ongoing Innovation Economy conversation convened by Intel in 2009, focused on the vital role of innovation in sustaining and building upon U.S. competitiveness in the global economy.

 BPC released a study of the economic and budgetary impacts of varying policy frameworks for immigration reform.
 Leading economists discussed the findings and the role of immigration reform in economic growth.